rowntreerob/demo311/README.md

 # Demo311 -  no more data entry
-New layers replace entry (AI layer + photo classification )
+WebApp has New layers  (AI layer + photo classification)
+automated, new layers replace data entry
 Click on the “chooser” button, snap photo, and submit \**
 New issue is created on basis of the photo alone
 Pretrained model & AI classification model will: